12th July, 2021

-What could be more cost-effective than starting your own small business from home?
+What could be more cost-effective than starting your own small business?

-No mandatory commute means money saved.
+Running your business from home means no commute and money saved.
 No managers or investors to keep most of the profit for themselves and no (additional) rental overheads.

 For many, it sounds like the perfect antidote to a busy, expensive lifestyle.
 But is it?

-Truth is, running a business carries various costs that are easy to overlook, even if you’re operating it out of your parents’ garage.
-And if you don’t prepare for all eventualities, you can find your dream business has become a financial nightmare.
+The truth is, running a business carries various costs that are easy to overlook – even if you’re operating it out of your parents’ garage.
+And if you don’t plan and prepare, your dream business could become a financial nightmare.

-To help you get prepared for running your own startup, here are five hidden costs of running a business from home.
+To help you get prepared for running your own business, here are 10 business costs that every business owner should consider.

-The irony is many entrepreneurs begin working for themselves to better value their time, but most of them completely fail to do so.
+The irony is many entrepreneurs begin working for themselves to better value their time, but many completely fail to do so.